What is a hackathon?

 Is there a minimum age for participants?

 Yes, all coders must be at least 16 years of age!
 If you’re under 18, you will need to have a parent/guardian sign the waiver.

 Where at the University of Cincinnati is the hackathon?

-The hackerspace is located in Rhodes Hall.
+The opening ceremony is in Old Chem and the hackerspace is located in Rhodes Hall.
 Look out for an email before the hackathon for specific rooms and where to go when you arrive on campus.

 Where do I park?